iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 > My problem is I work in a facility where alot if employees had C19 and I have never been notified....HMMM<br> :date: __2020-11-08 20:22:31__

-> Seems like this could be a really good app.
-BUT.....where does someone get the verification code needed to enter a covid 19 result?<br> :date: __2020-11-06 16:27:15__

-> Maybe I'm not understanding something but when I try to share my results, It says it will send me a one time verification code, but nothing happens.<br> :date: __2020-11-02 18:31:26__

 #### 1-star reviews